emilpriver/jamstack-preview-and-deployments/readme.txt

 === Nextjs Preview Deployments ===
 Contributors: emilpriver
-Tags: wordpress, NextJS, JAMstack
+Tags: wordpress, Preview, JAMstack, Deployments
 Stable tag: 1
 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Make your Wordpress be able to preview Nextjs Websites
+Make your wordpress work with JAMstack webapplications with previews and automatic deployments.

 == Description ==
-This plugins makes it possible to preview posts and pages from the wordpress admin on an NextJS application
+This plugin makes it possible to preview JAMstack websites from wordpress admin and start a build from the Wordpress admin.

+OBS: This plugin does not automatic make your web app work with preview.
+You still need do stuffs on your own end.

 == Screenshots ==
 1. Admin page